KasparEtter/ef1p/pages/internet/internet.md

   [RFC 7344](https://datatracker.ietf.org/doc/html/rfc7344) and [RFC 8078](https://datatracker.ietf.org/doc/html/rfc8078)
   propose a new way to publish and update the `DS` record in the parent zone.
-  As you probably have learned by now, all shortcomings of DNS are addressed by introducing new record types and these two RFCs are no different.
+  As you probably have learned by now, all shortcomings of DNS are addressed by introducing new record types, and these two RFCs are no different.
   The former RFC introduces the record types `CDS` and `CDNSKEY` (where the `C` stands for child), with which the child zone can indicate to the parent zone the desired content of the `DS` record.